konrad-zajac/Homepage/README.md

 ##V0.0.0

-* init
+* Init
-* converted contact and about sections from PHP to plain HTML
+* Converted contact and about sections from PHP to plain HTML

 ##V0.0.1

-* footer to HTML
+* Converted all PHP to HTML
+* New German certificate